Phase I Environmental Assessments

-We start by thoroughly researching the historical use of the subject property using such items as topographic maps, aerial photography, state and federal environmental databases, the local Fire Department, the Department of Health, pollution control agencies, and water quality control agencies.
+When you hire us to complete a Phase I Environmental Site Assessment (or Phase 1 ESA), we start by thoroughly researching the historical use of the subject property using such items as topographic maps, aerial photography, state and federal environmental databases, the local Fire Department, the Department of Health, pollution control agencies, and water quality control agencies.
 We partner with Environmental Data Resources (EDR) to provide an efficient and comprehensive analysis of the subject site and its history.
-We examine the local site geology as it pertains to the potential for contaminant migration.
+Examining the local site geology allows us to determine the potential for contaminant migration.
 Historical land title records are used to determine if past ownership of the property has resulted in outstanding environmental liens on the site.

 We then conduct a site visit to review current property usage as well as examine the site for evidence of past property usage.
 This includes interviews with current and past property owners and examination of neighboring properties from the subject site and public areas surrounding these properties.
 When needed, KEI interviews environmental regulators having knowledge of the presence or absence of subsurface contamination issues at the site and neighboring areas.